mmistakes/made-mistakes-jekyll/src/_posts/work/2013-08-26-hpstr-jekyll-theme.md

   <a href="https://mmistakes.github.io/hpstr-jekyll-theme/" class="btn">Demo</a>
 </div>

-## What's Different with this Jekyll Theme?
+## What's different with this Jekyll theme?

 This time around I wanted to see how much of the "branding"[^2] I could remove and deemphasize to make the content sing in contrast.
 The primary way I went about doing this was by down playing anything that wasn't part of a post or page's content.
 Collapsing the blog's navigation behind a drop down was one way I slimmed the header, to get at the content quicker.